 Partnership for People with Disabilities at VCU

 The Virginia Project for Children and Young Adults with Deaf-Blindness is committed to supporting families, early intervention providers, and service providers as they work to improve outcomes for infants and toddlers who experience both vision and hearing loss.
-For information about this project, visit the website using the link above or click here to review a flyer.

 Family-Centered Practices for Infants and Toddlers with Visual Impairments (external website)